Last Updated: June 2026

 What are the Best Roof Cleaning Products to Use?

 Luckily, you’ll likely already have everything you need at home!
-No need to go out and buy expensive cleaning products, harsh chemicals, new brushes and sponges, etc.
+No need to go out and buy expensive products, harsh chemicals, new brushes and sponges, etc for roof cleaning.

 - Water: To first give the roof an initial hose down (with your regular garden hose, not a pressure washer), and to rinse off soap and debris when you’re done cleaning.